grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 1
 ```

-Using the following command we can now see what CPU's are linked to NUMA 1
+Using the following command we can now see what CPU's are linked to NUMA node 1

 ```
 [root@newton3 ~]# lscpu